Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Numerical simulations

 Now consider dust particles coupled to such a turbulent flow.
-Assuming that friction is the dominant force driving the dust, the equation of motion of a dust particle takes the form,
+If friction is the dominant force driving the dust, the equation of motion of a dust particle takes the form,

 where $\vec{v}_p$ is the velocity of particles, $\vec{v}_g$ is the velocity of gas, and $\tau_s$ is the friction time characterizing the strength of coupling between the dust and gas.
-For dust particles in the Epstein regime\footnote{In this regime the drag force is {\em linear} in the velocity difference between the particle and the fluid, rather than quadratic as in the Stokes regime typically relevant to terrestrial fluids}, that is, particles with size $a_p$ much smaller than the mean free path $\lambda_g$ of the gas molecules $(a_p\ll \lambda_g)$, the friction time can be estimated as \citep{weidenschilling93},
+For dust particles in the Epstein regime\footnote{In this regime the drag force is {\em linear} in the velocity difference between the particle and the fluid, rather than quadratic as in the Stokes regime typically relevant to terrestrial fluids}, that is, with size $a_p$ much smaller than the mean free path $\lambda_g$ of the gas molecules $(a_p\ll \lambda_g)$, the friction time is given by \citep{weidenschilling93},

 where $\rho_d$ is the material density of the dust, $\rho_g$ is the fluid density, and $c_s$ is the local speed of sound of the gas.